The offseason for BYU football can be one of the longest for fans.

 A word of advice however: Go early.
 Once the sun rises over Y Mountain, there is no shade on the trail.

-Watch old games from when BYU was halfway decent
+Watch old games from when BYU was good

-BYUtv has many old games that fans can watch online.
-Relive Ty Detmer's win over No. 1 Miami, Jim McMahon to Clay Brown in the 1980 Miracle Bowl or BYU's last victory over Utah in 2009.
+To ease the pain, and get you excited for this year's game, BYUtv has many old games that fans can watch online.
+Relive Ty Detmer's 70-31 victory over the Utes in 1989, LaVell Edwards' last game coaching BYU, or The Cougars' last victory over Utah in 2009.

 Read a magazine